 The bottom line at Clark-Lindsey is resident satisfaction.

 Gifts from donors support our amenities and services.
 They also contribute to expansion allowing us to grow to meet the needs of our current and future residents.
-One such project includes a new Wellness Center currently under construction.
-It features an aquatic center that will expand our exercise and recreational programming.
-A new fitness center and therapy gym is also part of the project.
+One such recent project includes our Wellness Center, which features an aquatic center that expanded our exercise and recreational programming.
+A fitness center and therapy gym was also part of the project.

-Another project is the construction of two new small homes that will operate in a resident-centered environment as advocated by the GREEN HOUSE PROJECT®.
-Our partnership with the Green House organization represents one of the first in the state of Illinois to offer this unique culture and home environment focused on real home, meaningful life and empowered staff.
-Two homes are being constructed.
-One will be licensed assisted living and the other skilled nursing care.
-Both will offer special programming for adults with Alzheimer’s and other forms of dementia.
+Another project was the construction of two new small homes that operate in a resident-centered environment as advocated by the GREEN HOUSE PROJECT®.
+Our partnership with the Green House organization represents one of the first in the state of Illinois.
+The two homes opened in 2017.
+One is licensed Assisted Living with a memory care designation, the other provides Skilled Nursing care.
+Both offer special programming for adults with Alzheimer’s Disease and other forms of dementia.

-Donor contributions assist in making both of these projects a reality.
+Donor contributions assisted in making both of these projects a reality.

-Not only does being tax except allow more money to be given back to our origination, but also allows us to do more for our community.
-Clark-Lindsey has been serving the local community for decades and is in the roots of our employees and residents as well.
-Employees and our residents all participate in Clark-Lindsey organizations that allow our organization to give back to our surrounding communities.
-Examples of these are Ethel and Maud’s table, CLVolunteers, Intern Program, and Nursing Program.
+Not only does being tax exempt allow more money to be given back to our organization, but it allows us to do more for our community.
+Clark-Lindsey has been serving the local community for decades and this passion is shared by our employees and residents.
+Employees and residents participate in and lead Clark-Lindsey programs that allow us to give back to our surrounding communities.
+Examples of these programs are Ethel and Maud’s table, CLVolunteers, the Celebrate Aging program, Intern Program, and Nursing Assistant Training Program.